Shaken or Knocked over Lava Lamp

 The lamp pictured to the right will clear up after being ran enough times.

-If after a few dozen runs you see no improvement you will want to look in to filtering.
+If, after a few dozen runs, you see no improvement, you will want to look into filtering.
 It may be the only way to fully restore the clarity of the fluid.

 Choosing the Right Filter